 - Computing Officer: Flora Edmonds (University of Glasgow)

-- Web designer: Iain Edmonds (University of Glasgow)
+- Web Designer and Developer: Iain Edmonds (University of Glasgow)

 - Co-I: Prof. Alice Turk (University of Edinburgh)